750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Step 4: Blog Integration (Setup: On-Page)

-Over the last several years, blogging has grown and is becoming a more increasingly integral part of an effective SEO strategy.
-It is a good way to boost traffic, build trust, and also frequently adds new content to your site.
+Over the past several years, blogging has become a critical component of an effective SEO strategy.
+It’s a powerful way to drive traffic, build trust, and consistently add fresh content to your site, which search engines value.

 WordPress offers a robust blog with a lot of plugins.